Auto assist questionnaire

 )

 1: What domain does your use request fall under?
 Customer service/support, Technical, Information retrieval, Strategy, Code/software engineering, Communications, IT/business automation, Writing assistant, Financial, Talent and Organization including HR, Product, Marketing, Cybersecurity, Healthcare, User Research, Sales, Risk and Compliance, Design, Other A: Customer service/support 2: In which environment is the system used?
-A: The system is used in a digital environment, specifically designed for online interactions between customers and support agents.
+A: The system is used in a digital environment, specifically as an AI assistant providing responses to user queries.
 3: What techniques are utilised in the system?
-Multi-modal: {Document Question/Answering, Image and text to text, Video and text to text, visual question answering}, Natural language processing: {feature extraction, fill mask, question answering, sentence similarity, summarization, table question answering, text classification, text generation, token classification, translation, zero shot classification}, computer vision: {image classification, image segmentation, text to image, object detection}, audio:{audio classification, audio to audio, text to speech}, tabular: {tabular classification, tabular regression}, reinforcement learning A: The system employs a variety of techniques, including multi-modal approaches such as Document Question/Answering, Image and text to text, Video and text to text, and visual question answering.
-In terms of Natural Language Processing, it utilizes methods like feature extraction, fill mask, question answering, sentence similarity, summarization, table question answering, text classification, text generation, token classification, translation, and zero shot classification.
-For computer vision, it uses image classification, image segmentation, text to image, and object detection.
-In the audio domain, it applies audio classification, audio to audio, and text to speech.
-Additionally, it incorporates tabular methods such as tabular classification and tabular regression.
-Lastly, it leverages reinforcement learning.
+Multi-modal: {Document Question/Answering, Image and text to text, Video and text to text, visual question answering}, Natural language processing: {feature extraction, fill mask, question answering, sentence similarity, summarization, table question answering, text classification, text generation, token classification, translation, zero shot classification}, computer vision: {image classification, image segmentation, text to image, object detection}, audio:{audio classification, audio to audio, text to speech}, tabular: {tabular classification, tabular regression}, reinforcement learning A: The system employs a variety of techniques including multi-modal capabilities such as Document Question/Answering, Image and text to text, Video and text to text, and visual question answering.
+In the realm of Natural Language Processing, it utilizes methods like feature extraction, fill mask, question answering, sentence similarity, summarization, table question answering, text classification, text generation, token classification, translation, and zero shot classification.
+For computer vision, it incorporates image classification, image segmentation, text to image, and object detection.
+In the audio domain, it uses audio classification, audio to audio, and text to speech.
+Additionally, it includes tabular methods like tabular classification and tabular regression.
+Lastly, it incorporates reinforcement learning techniques.
 4: Who is the intended user of the system?
-A: The intended user of the system is the support agent.
+A: The intended user of the system is the customer service agent.
 5: What is the intended purpose of the system?
-A: The intended purpose of the system is to assist compliance officers in generating personalized, relevant responses, recommendations, and summaries of claims for customers.
-This is done to enhance interactions between support agents and customers, ensuring accurate and efficient communication.
+A: The intended purpose of the system is to assist as a compliance officer, providing personalized, relevant responses, recommendations, and summaries of claims to support agents in their interactions with customers.
+This is inferred from the Intent, which specifies generating personalized content to enhance customer interactions.
 6: What is the application of the system?
-A: The application of the system is to assist compliance officers in generating personalized, relevant responses, recommendations, and summaries of claims for support agents.
-This is achieved by understanding the intent of the customer's inquiry and providing tailored information to enhance the interaction between the support agent and the customer.
+A: The application of the system is not explicitly provided in the given prompt.
+Therefore, I cannot generate a personalized, relevant response regarding its application.
 7: Who is the subject as per the intent?
-A: The subject in this context is the compliance officer.
+A: The subject in this context is the compliance officer role.

 Auto Assist Questionnaire - Few Shot¶